-The officer, the drivers, and the insurance companies are all going to be wondering who was at fault.
+The officer, the drivers, and the insurance companies are all going to investigate who was at fault.
 Establishing fault in a car accident is the ultimate factor in deciding who's insurance is paying for what.
-A traffic citation is an allegation of fault.
-By itself, the ticket is not sufficient evidence to prove a driver was negligent.
+But by itself, the ticket is not sufficient evidence to prove a driver was negligent.

 It's crucial to understand that neither a police citation nor an insurance company's liability decision will dictate the outcome of a court case.

 If the car crash involves severe or fatal injuries and there is a dispute about who is at fault, an injured person or surviving family members have the legal right to file a personal injury lawsuit.
 The person who filed the lawsuit will present evidence seeking to prove that the other driver was negligent and they or their auto insurance companies owe damages.

 Compensation in A No Ticket Scenario Depends on The Severity of Injuries

 If driver negligence and determination of fault are confirmed, the auto insurance company of the driver at fault owes damages to the injured person or the deceased person's family member.
 Car accident personal injury claims can take a course in two different ways:

 - a settlement with the auto insurance company of the driver at fault